 The first case of a District Attorney using their new PC section 1170(d)(1) resentencing power came out of San Diego County in August 2019.
-There, prosecutors wrote a letter to the trial court recommending a 57-year old man who was sentenced in 2003 to 50-years-to-life under the Three Strikes Law for burglary and car theft.
+There, prosecutors wrote a letter to the trial court recommending Kent Williams, a 57-year old man who was sentenced in 2003 to 50-years-to-life under the Three Strikes Law for burglary and car theft and had served 16 years.
 The San Diego DA cited the man's nonviolent criminal record and his work overcoming drug addiction in support of the resentencing referral.
-Kent Williams was released after serving 16 years.

 There is a pilot program in Santa Clara County, out of a partnership between the Sentence Review Project and the Santa Clara District Attorney's office.
 This pilot is starting with a limited group of people who were charged with residential burglary and uses strict criteria that focus on nonviolence before and after incarceration.
 People will be contacted directly by these organizations if they are under review for a referral.
+The Sentence Review Project is also working with the DA offices in Contra Costa, Humboldt, Napa, Riverside, San Luis Obispo, Santa Cruz, and Yolo counties.
+If your case is in one of these counties, you can still approach the District Attorney's office without going through the Sentence Review Project's pilot program to request review, particularly if your case doesn't fall within the pilot's narrow criteria.